Indiana vs. Kent State: Odds, spread, over/under - NCAA Tournament First Round

 Indiana vs. Kent State Betting Trends

-- The Golden Flashes and their opponents have combined to go over the point total 11 out of 31 times this year.
+- Golden Flashes games have hit the over 11 out of 31 times this year.

 Indiana Futures Odds